epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 ## Correlation Between Movie Content and Financial Success
 [Content for this section]
 ### Are money-related movies more frequent after the Global Financial Crisis?
 Intriguing question right?
 We performed document retrieval using the universal sentence encoder to embed the movie plots a query.
 We ended up extracting 1000 money-related movies.
 Below is the wordcloud for the money-related movies.
 This wordcloud shows the most frequent words in the plots of the movies that are related to money.
-We can see that words like money, wealthy, life, financial, crime, business, are contained in the wordcloud.
+We can see that words like money, wealthy, life, financial, crime, business.

 <img src="https://github.com/epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/assets/58995762/98a3088a-c079-4fe3-b3cd-a7b5d855a081" width="100%">

 Okay, so now that we have successfully found the movies that are money related, we need to group and count them by year, so we can visualize to determine whether there is a trend between the Global Financial Crisis and money-related movies.
 <iframe src="{{ '/assets/money_movies_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

+<iframe src="{{ '/assets/money_movies_over_time_proportion.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

+From the graphs we can see that money-related movies tend to increase over the years.
+We can also see a spike in the number of money-related movies around 2008, which is the year of the Global Financial Crisis.
+This is expected since the crisis was a major event that affected the whole world and it is natural that it would be reflected in the movie industry as well.
+However notice that there is a lag from 1-2 years for the production of money-related movies to spike.
+This might be due to the fact that movies take 1-2 years from production to deployment.
+See [How Long Does It Take to Film a Movie?](https://www.backstage.com/magazine/article/how-long-does-it-take-to-film-a-movie-76171/).
+This is an interesting finding, since it shows that the financial crisis had a significant impact on the movie industry.

 ## Predictive Analysis of Movie Revenue